 For custom corsets, Etsy is a surprisingly good resource.
-While I can’t guarantee any of these women are taking orders, they are known for their exquisite work.
-SugarKitty Corsets, Jill’s Corsets, CixD, Electra Designs, Scoundrelle’s Keep, and Totally Waisted are all excellent corsetieres with unique perspectives.
+While I can't guarantee any of these women are taking orders, they are known for their exquisite work.
+SugarKitty Corsets, Jill's Corsets [Editor's Note: As of February 2015, this site appears to be defunct], CixD, Electra Designs, Scoundrelle's Keep, and Totally Waisted are all excellent corsetieres with unique perspectives.

 While the prices may seem expensive, remember, you get what you pay for.